jamesdhope/hugo_blog/content/post/nemo-watsonx-guardrails/2024-02-27-nemo-guardrails-watsonx.markdown

       Answer:
 ```

-#### Extending flows with custom logic for RAG applications
+#### Programmable logic with Execution Rails for RAG applications

-Flows can also be extended with programmable logic to build other types of rails such as Retrieval Rails and Execution Rails for a RAG application.
+Flows can also be extended with programmable logic to build other types of rails such as excecution rails, such as for a RAG application.

 ```
 {config.yml}